 Creation of Nuisance Trips

 Tracking down the cause of nuisance trips is often not easy.
 There are several potential causes for these interruptions in which there is not a one-size fits all solution.
-The following are four potential sources for nuisance trips.
+The following are five potential sources for nuisance trips.

 - Tight control on the circuit protection: In the case, the circuit protection trip conditions can be tuned, nuisance tripping may occur when the protection is set to very stringent conditions.
 Any increase in current draw might cause circuit protection activation.
 In these cases, the circuit protection may have been fine-tuned in laboratory conditions and not on the actual aircraft.